Can You Own a Capybara in Pennsylvania: Legal Considerations for Exotic Pets

 • The enclosure must provide enough room for capybaras to move freely.

-These guidelines may seem stringent at first glance, but they exist to guarantee that capybaras are afforded high standards of care throughout their lives.
+These guidelines may seem stringent at first glance, but they guarantee that capybaras are afforded high standards of care throughout their lives.
 They promote responsible pet ownership while safeguarding against mistreatment or neglect.

 By understanding these processes and requirements for gaining ownership permits in Pennsylvania, prospective capybara owners can make informed decisions about their ability to properly care for this unique exotic pet within the boundaries of state regulations.